 The wilds of majestic Chile has put it at the top of Lonely Planet’s ‘Best in Travel 2018’ collection ahead of South Korea, Portugal, Djibouti and New Zealand.

 The Carousel takes a look at what is drawing people far and wide to this country.
-Part of the attraction is Chile’s distinct culture, diverse landscapes and mysterious history all contributed to the country earning itself the coveted title.
+Part of the attraction is the country’s distinct culture, diverse landscapes and mysterious history all contributed to the country earning itself the coveted title.

 It’s safe to say, Chile should be on every traveller’s bucket list, and 2018, is the time to discover its wonders – here’s just a few reasons why: